stephanie zabriskie

 Stephanie Zabriskie

 “Every transformation begins with listening.
 Whether in a boardroom, a remote village, or an art gallery, approaching each space with openness allows the visions of others to be heard and honored.
-From that understanding, bridges can be built where finance, culture, and philanthropy come together to create sustainable solutions that respect identity while advancing global progress.” — SZ
+From that understanding, bridges can be built where finance, culture, and philanthropy come together to create sustainable solutions that respect identity while advancing global progress.” — Stephanie Zabriskie

 Professional Overview